 Odour removal after a fire or flood

-If you’ve suffered a loss from fire or flood damage, the last thing you need is a lingering odour to remind you of the traumatic situation once the cleanup is underway.
+If you’ve suffered a loss from fire, flood or other property damage, the last thing you need is a lingering odour to remind you of the traumatic situation once the cleanup is underway.
 Odour removal is one of the most critical parts of an emergency restoration project.
+In fact, removing the smell of smoke after a fire can be more challenging.
 This is because in these circumstances, general cleaning simply isn’t enough to remove odours such as smoke from wall cavities.

 Identifying the best approach